Pratap Chandra Lal: Post-Independence

-On 15 August 1947, with the partition of India, a new Air Headquarters of the Dominion of India was formed.
+On 15 August 1947, with the Partition of India, a new Air Headquarters of the Dominion of India was formed.
 Lal was appointed the Director of Planning and Training at Air HQ.
-In November 1947, he was promoted to the acting rank of Group Captain.
+In November 1947, he was promoted to the acting rank of group captain.
 Realising that the planning and training were vast responsibilities, it was divided into two departments.
-In late 1948, Group Captain Arjan Singh took over as Director of Training while Lal continued as Director of Planning.
+In late 1948, Group Captain Arjan Singh took over as Director of Training, while Lal continued as Director of Planning.

 Along with Group Captain Minoo Merwan Engineer, Lal embarked for United Kingdom, having been selected to attend the RAF Staff College, Andover in May 1949.
-After completing the year-long course, he returned to India and was appointed Senior Air Staff Officer (SASO) of the No. 1 Operational Command (later Western Air Command).
-He served as the SASO for a period of three years.
+After completing the year-long course, he returned to India and was appointed Senior Air Staff Officer of No. 1 Operational Command (later Western Air Command), serving in that capacity for three years.

 In November 1950, there were tensions in the Kingdom of Nepal.
 King Tribhuvan faced a coup d'état from the Rana dynasty.
 He took refuge in the Indian embassy.
-With a fleet of two Dakota aircraft, Lal led the Indian Air Force team that brought the King to safety in New Delhi.
+With two Dakota aircraft, Lal led the Indian Air Force team that brought the king to safety in New Delhi.
 In January 1953, he was promoted to the acting rank of air commodore and posted to the Cabinet Secretariat as deputy secretary (military).
 He led a team of three in October 1954, consisting of Group Captain (later Air Chief Marshal) Hrushikesh Moolgavkar and Flight Lieutenant (later air commodore) Roshan Lal Suri, to Europe to select new aircraft for the IAF.
-The team rejected the Supermarine Swift, and chose the Folland Gnat, a decision which would hold India and the IAF in good stead during the Indo-Pakistani War of 1965.
+The team rejected the Supermarine Swift and chose the Folland Gnat, a decision which would serve India and the IAF well during the Indo-Pakistani War of 1965.
 During this tour, he became the first Indian to break the sound barrier.
 After a three-year stint at the Cabinet Secretariat, he took over as the air officer commanding Training Command in Bangalore.